Libera-Chat/libera-chat.github.io/chanreg.md

 about/YourCommunityNameHere/accountname)
 ```

-group contacts are the members in your community that will be the official
+Group contacts are the members in your community that will be the official
 interface between you and Libera.Chat.
 They are the ones who can claim channels in your namespace(s) and request
 cloaks for your members/users.